sialcasa/Swing2JavaFXHacking/README.md

-Swing -> JavaFX example.
+- Swing -> JavaFX example.
 Take a look into the 'migration' package.
+- Screencast is coming soon

 # twitter4j-swing-sample